 IAEA reviews water release from damaged Japan nuclear plant

-A team from the International Atomic Energy Agency is in Japan to review its plan to release treated radioactive water from the wrecked Fukushima nuclear plant into the sea
+Japan and the IAEA have agreed to compile an interim report on the review later this year

-A team from the International Atomic Energy Agency on Monday began its review of Japan s plan to begin releasing more than a million tons of treated radioactive water into the sea from the wrecked Fukushima nuclear plant — a review that Japan hopes will instill confidence in the plan.
+A team from the International Atomic Energy Agency on Monday began its review of Japan’s plan to begin releasing more than a million tons of treated radioactive water into the sea from the wrecked Fukushima nuclear plant — a review that Japan hopes will instil confidence in the plan.

 The 15-member team is to visit the Fukushima plant on Tuesday and meet with government and utility officials during its five-day mission.